dssg/triage/docs/sources/experiments/algorithm.md

 labels
 * `num_positive_labels` - The number of positive labels in the test matrix

+Triage supports performing a bias audit using the Aequitas library, if a 'bias_audit_config' is passed in configuration.
+This is handled first through creating a 'protected groups'table which retrieves the configured protected group information for each member of the cohort, and the time that this protected group information was first known.
+This table is named using a hash of the bias audit configuration, so data can be reused across experiments as long as the bias configuration does not change.
+The bias audit itself is yet to be built.

 Triage also supports evaluating a model on a subset of the predictions made.
 This is done by passing a subset query in the prediction config.
 The model evaluator will then subset the predictions on valid entity-date pairs for the